-Distinguished Programs has recently launched a Coastal Builder’s Risk program for residential and light commercial properties under construction in the coastal areas of Delaware, Georgia, Maryland, North Carolina, New Jersey, South Carolina, and Virginia.
-Backed by an A-rated carrier, coverage is available for new construction, remodeler’s, and betterments-only projects.
+Backed by an A-rated carrier, coverage is available for new construction, remodels, and betterments-only projects.
 TIV limits up to $20 million are available.
 The program provides coverage for all risks and includes theft and vandalism insurance.
-There are several additional coverages available as well – from debris removal to pollutant clean-up and removal, sewer and drain back up, and others.
+Several additional coverages are available as well – from debris removal to pollutant cleanup and removal, sewer and drain backup, and others.

 You can submit, quote, and bind coverage for our Coastal Builder’s Risk program online using our broker portal.

 About Distinguished Programs